 - Setting up an Event Log Data Monitor

-What's the purpose of Event Log Data Monitoring
+What is the purpose of Event Log Data Monitoring

 Event logs are files that record the specific events that happen within the environment.
-The event logs are normally used to inform about an important event in the running applications and subsystems such as errors, warnings or information.
+The event logs are normally used to inform about important events in the running applications and subsystems such as errors, warnings, or information.
 The event log information can be used by administrators for troubleshooting problems.
 BizTalk360 offers administrators the functionality to set filters in event log data monitor on both BizTalk server and SQL server and configure rules based on their requirements.
 You can configure alerts for a particular event log/source(s) by defining a filter condition on the available event logs and request to be alerted when there are more than a specific number of alerts/warnings from the server.

 For e.g., the administrator can set up a monitoring alarm like "Check the BizTalk server monitoring service every 30 minutes on all days in a week and warn me when the event id 5410 (BizTalk Server event) occurs more than 100 times and throw an error when the same event id occurs more than 200 times ".
 By setting up this alarm, whenever the event id 5410 occurs more than 100 times during a specific 30 minute time interval period, the administrator will receive a warning email notification (with the status as "Warning") from BizTalk360 explaining the current situation.
 If the value is less than 100, the administrator will receive email notifications with the status as "Success".

-By setting up these alarms & notification mechanisms, the need to often log in to the BizTalk360 application and check for specific events, becomes eliminated.
+By setting up these alarms & notification mechanisms, the need to often log in to the BizTalk360 application and check for specific events becomes eliminated.